vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-mgmt.md

 1. Open the file `.ssh/id_rsa.pub` in a text editor so that you can easily copy and paste it when you deploy a management cluster.

-## <a id="checklist"></a> Preparation Checklist

-Use this checklist to make sure you are prepared to deploy a Tanzu Community Edition management cluster to Azure:

-- Tanzu CLI installed

-   - Run `tanzu version`.
-The output should list `version: v1.3.1`.

-- Azure account

-   - Log in to the Azure web portal at `https://portal.azure.com`.

-- Azure CLI installed

-   - Run `az version`.
-The output should list the current version of the Azure CLI as listed in [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli), in the Microsoft Azure documentation.

-- Registered `tkg` app

-   - In the Azure portal, select **Active Directory** > **App Registrations** > **Owned applications** and confirm that your `tkg` app is listed as configured in [Register Tanzu Community Edition as an Azure Client App](#tkg-app) above, and with a current certificate.

-- Base VM image license accepted

-   - Run `az vm image terms show --publisher vmware-inc --offer tkg-capi --plan k8s-1dot20dot5-ubuntu-2004`.
-The output should contain `"accepted": true`.